 When true orthodontic emergencies happen, you need to see someone you trust — and quickly!
 As a general rule, you should always call Premiere Orthodontics in Waterford Lakes or Dr. Phillips when you experience severe pain or have a painful appliance problem you can’t solve yourself.
 We’ll be happy to schedule an appointment to resolve the problem!

-After alleviating your discomfort, it is very important that you still call our orthodontic office as soon as possible to schedule a time to repair the problem.
+After alleviating your discomfort, it is crucial that you still call our orthodontic office as soon as possible to schedule a time to repair the problem.
 Allowing your appliance to remain damaged for an extended period of time may result in disruptions to your treatment plan.

-Sometimes discomfort is caused by not wearing the headgear as instructed by your orthodontist.
-Please refer to the instructions provided by your orthodontist.
-If the facebow (metal piece) is bent, please call our office for assistance.
-The headgear should hurt less the more it's worn, so be sure you get in the prescribed number of hours.
+Sometimes discomfort is caused by not wearing the headgear as instructed by the orthodontist.
+Please refer to the instructions provided by our office.
+If the facebow (metal piece) is bent, please call us for assistance.
+The headgear should hurt less the more it’s worn, so be sure you get in the prescribed number of hours.

 If your appliance is poking you, place wax on the offending part.

 If your bracket or band is still attached to the wire, you should leave it in place and put wax on it if needed for comfort.
 If the bracket or band can be removed easily, place it in an envelope and save it to bring to your next appointment.

 Using a pair of tweezers or needle-nosed pliers, try to put your wire back into place.
 It is okay to use a piece of floss to tie the wire into place: tie the floss around the bracket in place of the missing colored o-ring.

 If you cannot put the wire into a comfortable position, and covering the end with wax doesn’t help, as a last resort use a small fingernail clipper to clip the wire behind the last tooth to which it is securely fastened.
 If the end of the wire is still sharp, place wax on it.

 Using a pencil eraser, push the poking wire down or place wax on it so it is no longer poking.